NEXTRI/product-road/README.md

-# Product Road
+# Nextly

 ## Description

-Capture, organize, and announce product feedback in one place.
-This tool is aimed at developers, product managers, and startups.
+Nextly is the tool that helps you move to what’s next — smoothly, insightfully, and continuously.
+It captures, organizes, and announces product feedback in one place.
+Built for developers, product managers, and modern startups.

 ### Project Scope Definition